topicusonderwijs/go-slackbot/README.md

 # Go-Slackbot

-A go slackbot framework to make implementing a slackbot a bit easier.
+A go slackbot framework to make implementing a slackbot a bit easier and less repetitive.

 This framework serves as an extension to `github.com/slack-go/slack`.